charlottemcclintock/shouldibuyahouse/README.md

 # Should I Buy a House?

-a spreadsheet becomes a streamlit app. trying to figure out when it makes sense to buy a house vs. rent in an expensive. color palette from the incredible [found color](https://foundcolor.co/tomnowaits).
+a spreadsheet becomes a streamlit app. trying to figure out when it makes sense to buy a house vs. rent in an expensive city. color palette from the incredible [found color](https://foundcolor.co/tomnowaits).